marco262/my_wiki/data/curse_of_strahd/curse-of-strahd.md

  * Connected to the Mountain Fane
  * Holy symbol is an Eye
+ * Traditional sacrifice: The lifeblood of a mortal, willingly given.

 ## The Weaver

  * Connected to the Swamp Fane
  * Holy symbol is a Tree
+ * Traditional sacrifice: An offering of fruits and berries, with a mixture of honey and goat's milk smeared across the altar.

 ## The Huntress

  * Connected to the Forest Fane
  * Holy symbol is a Wolf
+ * Traditional sacrifice: A predator beast, its organs removed and sealed in stone jars.

 [[accordion Meanwhile in Waterdeep...]]